rounayak/Text-categorization-using-neural-word-embeddings/README.md

 This is a practical implementation implementing neural networks on top of  fasttext as well as word2vec word embeddings.
 The software setup is Python 3.6 and keras with theano backend.

-The entire concept is based a unsupervised learning approach.
+The entire concept is based on unsupervised learning approach.

 There are two different word embedding models used here :
 A. Word2Vec